network-quality/draft-ietf-ippm-responsiveness/draft-cpaasch-ippm-responsiveness.md

 It remains an open question as to how many repetitions of the above described latency measurements a tool would need to execute to gain statistical confidence.
-One could imagine a
-computation of the variance and confidence interval that would drive the number of measurements and balance the accuracy with the speed of the measurement itself.
+One could imagine a computation of the variance and confidence interval that would drive the number of measurements and balance the accuracy with the speed of the measurement itself.

 This is an open area for investigation.
-*(true?)*

 # Protocol Specification

 The RPM measurement uses standard protocols commonly used by end-users; no new protocol is defined.
 However, both client and servers need capabilities to execute this kind of measurement as well as a standard to flow to provision the client with the necessary information.
 *(I don't know what the previous sentence means)*